Medical oxygen scarce in Africa, Latin America amid virus - WTMJ

 Money and influence don’t always help.

-In Malawi, the president promised funding for protective gear for medical workers and the immediate purchase of 1,000 oxygen cylinders, adding that he would fly them in, if needed.
+In Malawi, the president promised funding for protective gear for medical workers and the immediate purchase of 1,000 oxygen cylinders.

-Corruption was blamed for defects in a new oxygen plant at a hospital in Uganda’s capital of Kampala, the Daily Monitor newspaper reported in November.
+Corruption was blamed for defects in a new oxygen plant at a hospital in Uganda’s capital of Kampala, the Daily Monitor newspaper reported.
 Workers had to rely on rusty oxygen cylinders that were blamed for the deaths of at least two patients.

 “While top health officials basked in the oxygen of good publicity, patients were literally choking to death,” the newspaper said.
 “It appears that behind the delays and the funding gaps, corners were being cut.”